What Is the Rarest Eye Color? You Might Be Surprised

 Hazel and amber eyes are quite common because they are variations of brown eyes.
 That said, they still account for less than 10% of the world’s population.

-Research can also be skewed here as in certain countries, people may just categorize these as brown eyes.
+Research can also be skewed here as in certain countries, people may just categorise these as brown eyes.
 Technically, they are.
 Hazel or amber eyes occur when there is less melanin in the iris and higher lipochrome levels.

 We’ve written more on hazel eyes here - check that out!